cityjson/specs/docs/specs.rst

 Appearance Object
 -----------------

-Most of the Appearance module of CityGML is supported, and both textures and materials are supported.
+Both textures and materials are supported, and the same mechanisms as CityGML are used for these, so the conversion back-and-forth should be easy.
 The material is represented with the `X3D <http://www.web3d.org/documents/specifications/19775-1/V3.2/Part01/components/shape.html#Material>`_ specifications, as is the case for CityGML.
 For the texture, the COLLADA is reused, as is the case for CityGML.
 However:
-  - the CityGML concept of *themes* is not supported, this means that only one texture and one material per surface is allowed, and only one side of a surface can have a texture.
-Different LoDs can however have different textures/materials.
   - the CityGML class ``GeoreferencedTexture`` is not supported.
   - the CityGML class ``TexCoordGen`` is not supported, ie one must specify the UV coordinates in the texture files.
   - texture files have to be local and put in folder named ``"appearances"`` located in the same folder as the CityJSON file (thus requests to web services as is the case with CityGML are not supported).